mtcute/mtcute/packages/tl/README.md

-# @mtcute/tl
+# @mtqt/tl

-> TL schema and related utils used for MTCute.
+> TL schema and related utils used for mtqt.

 Generated from TL layer **131** (last updated on 24.07.2021).